fro3hnel/ha-pos-printer-custom-component/README.md

 1. Go to **Settings → Devices & Services → Integrations**.
 2. Click **Add Integration** and search for **POS-Printer Bridge**.
 3. Enter a printer name.
-The MQTT settings from Home Assistant are used automatically.
+Repeat the setup to add multiple printers; each printer uses its own MQTT topics based on the chosen name.

 ### Options
 After setup, you can adjust the printer name via **Configure** on the integration entry.